Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/svd.rst

    * OFF_DIAG_II: Specify the pipelining target for the off diagonal loop.
    * DIAG_II:     Specify the pipelining target for the diagonal loop.

-The configuration class is supplied to the **xf::solver::svd** function as a template paramter as follows.
+The configuration class is supplied to the **xf::solver::svd** function as a template parameter as follows.

 .. code::